web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/ubuntu-server-windows.md

 ## Configure Firewall

 For added security, it is recommended that you configure a firewall on your server.

 - Before we enable it, we are going to add a rule for SSH since we are configuring our server remotely, we don't want to get locked out when we enable the firewall.
-Run the command `sudo ufw allow in "Apache Full"`.
+Run the command `sudo ufw allow OpenSSH`.
 You should get the output:

   `Rules updated`
   `Rules updated (v6)`

 - If you got the message that rules updated, then enable the firewall.
 To do this, run the command: `sudo ufw enable`.